dfrnt-labs/terminusdb-docs-static/src/app/docs/time-travel-with-python/page.md

   metadata:
     title: Time Travel Through your Database History
     description: >-
-      A guide to show to time travel through your TerminusDB and TerminusCMS projects using the Python Client.
+      A guide to show to time travel through your TerminusDB projects using the Python Client.
     openGraph:
       images: >-